bitwes/Gut/README.md

 If you'd like to support me you can [buy me a coffee](https://buymeacoffee.com/bitwes).

-If you'd like to support me you can [buy me a coffee](https://buymeacoffee.com/bitwes).

 # GUT
 GUT (Godot Unit Test) is a unit testing framework for the [Godot Engine](https://godotengine.org/).
 It allows you to write tests for your gdscript in gdscript.